fsharp/fsharp.github.io/_posts/2015-09-29-fsharp-compiler-guide.md

 * The [F# Compiler Service Caches](https://fsharp.github.io/FSharp.Compiler.Service/caches.html), covered in the compiler service documentation (note: An older version of this functionality persists internally in the Microsoft\visualfsharp repository for the Visual F# Tools)

 ## Key Compiler Phases

+The following are the key phases and high-level logical operations of the F# compiler code in its various configurations:

 * _Basic Lexing._  Produces a token stream.